 Course Name: Modern Chinese History

-Course Name: Contemporary Chinese Cinema
+Course Name: Chinese Philosophy

 Chinese language is regarded as one of the most difficult languages to learn due to its distinct pronunciation and pictographic characters.
 However, learning Chinese is never a mission impossible.
 The beginners are expected to acquire the elementary vocabulary and patterns, which may seem to be hard at the outset.
 It is the indispensable step for the Chinese language learning though.
 This entry-level Chinese language course will offer students a genuine vision of what and how the Chinese people are thinking and talking, thus helping them to pave the way for a more real and pleasant experience of the Chinese culture.